-Although it’s been widely reported on various forums and on Apple’s support site that the new MacBook Pro keyboards with the butterfly key-switch can fail if there’s dirt or debris lodged under the keys, we now have statistics on how often the keyboard fails.
 Apple switched to the new butterfly key-switch with the slim keyboard on the MacBook, and the MacBook Pro followed suit in 2016.
-According to data collected by Apple Insider from Apple Genius Bar repairs and Apple-authorized third-party repair shops, we now know that the keyboard failure rate on MacBook Pro models with the butterfly switch keyboard is double that of older MacBook Pro models with standard keyboards.
+It wasn’t a good move.
+According to data collected by Apple Insider from Apple Genius Bar repairs and Apple-authorized third-party repair shops, the failure rate on MacBook Pros with butterfly-switch keyboards is double that of older MacBook Pro models with standard keyboards.

 On its own, a twofold increase in keyboard-related issues may be cause enough for concern, but the increase in the recidivism rate shows that the design may play a large part in why the new keyboards are failing.
 Of the 118 keyboard repairs on the 2014 model, eight were brought back for secondary service within 90 days.
 On the 2015 model, six returned for secondary repair.
 A third repair was not necessary for both model years.